vsch/idea-multimarkdown/README.md

 - GitHub style rendering that you are used to, out of the box
 - Fast typing response for distraction free editing
 - Fully customizable to adjust to your project's needs and your preferences
+- Copy Markdown as JIRA, YouTrack or HTML formatted text or export as HTML
+- Convert HTML content to Markdown by pasting it into a Markdown document.

 ### Features